SimpleLab-Inc/wsb/docs/contributing.md

 ### Pull Request

 Pull requests allow users to suggest a change to the repository.
 Pull requests will only be reviewed and incorporated if they were first agreed upon in an Issue by the project maintainer(s).
+Furthermore, all PRs should link to an issue(s) closed by the PR for clarity.

 ## How to Contribute